 Lotions and creams

 Lotions and creams are a tricky thing.
 Companies promise that their product fulfills your skin’s needs.
-Not all dry, sensitive and oily skin are the same so not all products fulfill that promise.
-Our lifestyle, where we live, nutrition, medication and well being has a great impact on our skin and the effect of the product we use.
+Not all dry, sensitive, and oily skin is the same so not all products fulfill that promise.
+Our lifestyle, where we live, nutrition, medication, and well being has a great impact on our skin and the effect of the product we use.
 Generally, I would always try to use products that are organic and fit for my skin type, and most of the time I have a good experience.

 It is very important to pay good attention to the reaction of your skin to certain products and avoid using them.
 If you have sensitive skin and the product is new to you, try a sample.

 Essential-oils is a concentrated hydrophobic liquid containing volatile (the natural evaporated liquid) drove from plants.
 Essential-oils have been around for centuries.
 They have and are still being used for healing, curing, medicine, cosmetics, Aromatherapie, Massage, Parfüm, and SPA.
 As much as we hear about them being used as a basis for many products and medicine, we still do not know much about their power.
 It is worth learning about them to find out how and for what they can be used.

 It is always good to have some essential-oil at home.
 For beginners, you can start with a collection of 3-4 oils that you can use for basic household medicine, to defuse odor using a diffuser and skin-care.
 For example, you can add one to four drops of the essential oil to natural shea-butter, to a non-scent lotion or cream, and to a bath.
 For example, Pure Shea-butter has a unique scent that is a bit challenging to get used to, but if you warm it up a little (put the glass-container in warm water) and add a drop of, for example, rose-oil in it, the shea-butter would smell like a rose.